annyzy/Newton-s-Apple-Tree/Newton's apple tree/README.md

 # Contribution:

+## Ziying Yu (105182320):
+- leaves: I created customized leaves shade by scaling the Grass object and applied texture mapping on leaves.
+- cloud: I created cloud shade by scaling the sphere object and achieve the movement by using transform matrix with respect to time.
+Designed and Impelmented the clouds that simulate the light reflection that looks like the real clouds, which different cloudhave different z buffer and different amibient to achieve the real look.
+- bird: I created a bird by combining three spheres as head, body and the eye and three triangle as the wings and mouth.
+Impelmented the head object as the base and then developed the other parts based on the head.
+I also applied matrix transformation with respect to time to achieve the movement of the bird along the change of time.
+Except the head, all the other component are built on the head matrix so that all the compoents can move together while flying.
+- apple fall: I calculate the initial postion of the apple falls and implement the orignal staight falls track.
+Implement the time within the cloud display so that it shows up after the cloud fly out.
+- sounf effect: I found sound effect sources such as spongebob, applefall, bird_fly_then_rain, woohoo.

 ## Shuhua Zhan (705190671):
 - I created an object of one bunch of grass which is formed by three pieces of grass with different parabolas curves offsetting from the same point.
 Then with this Bunch_Grass object, I created another object called Field with a length of 10 and width of 5, containing numbers of randomly scaled Bunch_Grass.
 Then I use transform matrices to apply Field all over the island with gap of 20.
 In order to simulate grass fluttering in the wind with time, I multiply the Field matrix with a shear matrix with respect to time.
 - Created a poop object that is formed by five scaled sphere in varied sizes stacking together with the largest-size oblates in the bottom and the smallest one on top.
 The poop is dropped from the position of the bird somewhere while it’s flying and falls along a parabola track, which is achieved by multiplying translation matrix with respect to time where x changes with the same speed as the bird and y axis changes with an acceleration of 0.8.